-Facebook has certain community standards they expect their users to live up to.
+Facebook has certain community standards they expect its users to live up to.
 If your ads aren’t in compliance with these community standards, they’re bound to be rejected.

 The values associated with their community standards are:

-When you submit your ads for review, each of these values are taken into account.
+When you submit your ads for review, each of these values is taken into account.
 If the ads go against any of these standards, they won’t pass the review.

 You’ve made a mistake with your Ad creation